mwshinn/PyDDM/doc/recipes.rst

-When fitting models, especially when doing so with likelihood, it is useful to have a constant lapse rate in the model to prevent the likelihood from being negative inifinity.
+When fitting models, especially when doing so with likelihood, it is useful to have a constant lapse rate in the model to prevent the likelihood from being negative infinity.
 PyDDM has two useful built-in lapse rates for this which are used as mixture models: an :class:`Exponential lapse rate <.OverlayPoissonMixture>` (according to a Poisson process, the recommended method) and the :class:`Uniform